 Hannah is a senior parliamentary researcher specialising in human rights, gender and equality issues.
-She has over seven years’ of parliamentary experience, after working for both the National Assembly for Wales and the Scottish Parliament.
-She has in-depth, technical knowledge of parliamentary research, procedures, legislative scrutiny, oversight inquiries and public engagement.
+She has nine years of parliamentary experience, after working for both the National Assembly for Wales and the Scottish Parliament.
+She has in-depth, technical knowledge of parliamentary research, legislative scrutiny, oversight inquiries and public engagement.

 Hannah authored a practical toolkit for scrutinising legislation from a gender perspective, which was published in 2017 by the UNDP.

-In her spare time she writes for the acclaimed human rights public education project RightsInfo.
-She also runs an award-winning blog and an independent publishing house.
+In her spare time, she writes for the acclaimed human rights public education project RightsInfo.
+Hannah also runs an award-winning community arts blog, an independent publishing house and ran a local TEDx event in 2018.